Tina-cyber-dotcom/My_First_Portfolio/html_basic/README.md

 # My First Portfolio

-This project is part of my journey to learn web development from scratch.
+This is part of my journey to learn web development from scratch.
 It contains a basic HTML file that is W3C-compliant and has no external libraries.

 ## Project Structure